permguard/permguard/www/content/docs/0.0.x/concepts/authz-server/resource-pathing.md

 ## Ledger Pathing

-To reference a specific ledger in an **AuthZ Server**, use the following URI format:
+To reference a specific ledger in an **AuthZServer**, use the following URI format:

 ```text
  protocol    host       zone                 ledger